Thomas Mathews (politician): Political career

 Norfolk County voters first elected Mathews as one of their representatives to the Virginia House of Delegates in 1781, and re-elected him and his fellow delegate Thomas Newton once, before Mathews' first brief gap in his part-time legislative service, in 1783.
 Beginning in May 1784, Mathews represented Norfolk Borough for several years, before reverting again to Norfolk County in 1797.
 Fellow members elected him Speaker.
 Mathews became the first speaker in the present Capitol building in Richmond, remaining as such through the 1793 legislation.

 An eminent member of the Norfolk Bar, Mathews also represented Norfolk at the Virginia Ratifying Convention of 1788, which ratified the federal Constitution.
+In 1789, he was the runner-up in the election for the 8th congressional district, losing to Josiah Parker.

 A candidate for the governor of Virginia, Mathews withdrew his nomination.

 He was a mason, and in 1790 was elected Grand Master of the Grand Lodge of Virginia.
 He served as grand master until 1793, at which point the office was passed to John Marshall.

 Death and legacy

-Mathews died in Norfolk borough on February 20, 1812 and was buried at St. Paul's Churchyard.
+Mathews died in Norfolk borough on February 20, 1812, and was buried at St. Paul's Churchyard.
 A portrait of him by Mrs. William Hodges Mann Jr. hands in the courthouse in Mathews.

-During his lifetimw Mathews County, Virginia was named to honor him.
+During his lifetime Mathews County, Virginia was named to honor him.
 He has been connected to the Mathews family of Virginia by some historians, though the connection has not been made by others.